 The property is currently zoned R-6 Single-Family Attached Residential District and located in the Museum District at the corner of Park Avenue and Tilden Street.
-The property consists of two contiguous parcels that are a total of 6,969 sq. ft., or .16 acres, improved with a 1,770 sq. ft. vacant, 2-story dwelling constructed, per tax assessment records, in 1917.
+The property consists of two contiguous parcels that are a total of 6,969 square feet, or 0.16 acres, improved with a 1,770 square foot vacant, 2-story dwelling constructed, per tax assessment records, in 1917.